matthewdevaney/powerapps-custom-functions/custom_functions_devaney/readme.md

 ## NPER
-the total number of payments for a loan the payment made each period over the life of an investment</br></br>
+the total number of payments for a loan
 ### Syntax
 NPER(Rate, PMT, PV [, FV])
 * Rate: Required